LazaUK/AOAI-Streaming-TokenUsage/README.md

     return num_tokens
 ```

-## 3. System- and Tiktoken-calculated token usage in non-streaming API calls
+## 3. System- and Tiktoken-calculated tokens usage in non-streaming API calls
 When the Streaming option is disabled, Completion payload contains "usage" dictionary with the system-provided count of prompt and completion tokens.
 ``` JSON
 "usage": {